We promise to only send you helpful information about how to make your home search easier, more fun, and stress-free.

 Each week, you’ll get great tips, tactics that work, and some of our best-kept secrets for sellers.
 We want to make sure that you sell your home for the most profit possible AND with as little stress as possible.
 Sounds good, right?!Continue Reading »

-Everybody lives busy lives and making time for home tasks can be hard.
-Spending an afternoon watching college football or going apple picking is a lot more fun than doing maintenance.
+Making time for home tasks can be hard, especially with everyone’s busy schedules.
+And spending an afternoon watching college football or going apple picking is a lot more fun than doing maintenance!

-But, as a homeowner, the consistent upkeep of your home helps to preserve your home’s value and prevent some avoidable and costly damage.
-Which can […]
+But, as a homeowner, the consistent upkeep of your home helps to preserve your its value and prevent some avoidable and costly damage.
+All […]

 First-time buyers in DC could save thousands of dollars in closing costs starting October 1st!
 Learn how an amendment to the DC Deed Recordation Tax Act could benefit YOU!Continue Reading »